| | Feeder Associations of Alberta main page

 Before receiving cattle, individual feeder association members must submit a security deposit of 5% of the value of the contract to their local feeder association.
 The pooled security deposits amount to significant protection for the lender against loan default.

-Agriculture and Food Manages The Program
+Alberta Agriculture and Forestry (AF) Manages the Program

-Role of Feeder Associations of Alberta Ltd.
+Role of Feeder Associations of Alberta Limited (FAA)

-- Establishing vision and direction for the future.
+- Establishing vision and direction for the future;

 - Assisting with development of program policies and procedures;

-- Communication with local associations;
+- Communicating with local associations;

-- Marketing the program to the industry at large;
+- Marketing the program to the industry at large; and

 FAA provides an optional livestock indemnity program to local associations that "pools" livestock mortality risk among co-operating associations.
 FAA also provides co-operative bonding or similar security for local association staff as required under Section 4 (3) of the Regulation.

-Feeder Associations of Alberta Ltd.
+For more information on the Feeder Associations of Alberta Limited |

 |